 The cost of the court action will be added to your overpayment.

 - Contact us and ask for the overpayments team to arrange to repay the overpayment over a long period of time or

 - Citizens Advice for independent advice on debt recovery proceedings or help with managing debt.

 - You can also make use of a new service offered by the government aimed at helping people with their budgets and managing their debt.
 This can be found on the money advice service website.

 - By post (except for cash) to the address shown at the end of this page.
 Cheques or postal orders should be made payable to Lancaster City Council, crossed A/C PAYEE ONLY and the invoice number written on the back of the cheque.
 Post-dated cheques will not be accepted

-- For details of other payment methods please contact the benefits section and ask for the overpayments team.
+- For details of other payment methods by banks please contact us and ask for the overpayments team.